New air-gap jumper covertly transmits data in hard-drive sounds

 DiskFiltration is only the latest method devised by Ben-Gurion

 University researchers to bridge air gaps.
-Other techniques include
+Other techniques include AirHopper,

 which turns a computer's video card into an FM transmitter; BitWhisper,